-The [Octave Up Button] and [Octave Down Button] located above the pitch wheel are used to transpose the output of the MIDI pitch over a 7 octave range.
+The [Octave Up Button] and [Octave Down Button] are used to transpose the output of the MIDI pitch over a 7 octave range.
 Press [Octave Up Button] to shift notes up 1 octave and [Octave Down Button] to shift notes down 1 octave.
 Transposing the pitch only affects the pitch of oscillators with MIDI pitch control enabled.